Child Disability Benefit (CDB) Payment Dates 2026

 How To Apply For The DTC

-You can apply for The Child Disability Tax Credit by completing Form T2201, or by applying online or by telephone using the digital form.
+You can apply for the Disability Tax Credit by completing Form T2201, or by applying online or by telephone using the digital form.
 The application is split into two key sections:

-• First section: Part A. This section is filled out by the taxpayer who would be receiving the benefits.
-It covers all the basic personal information of the applicant and covers details about the disabled party.
+• Part A. This section is filled out by the taxpayer who would be receiving the benefits.
+It covers all the basic personal information of the applicant and details about the person with the disability.

-• Second section: Part B. This section is filled out by a medical practitioner who certifies the disability and explains its impact.
+• Part B. This section is filled out by a medical practitioner who certifies the disability and explains its impact.

 How To Apply For The CCB

 You can apply for the CCB during the registration of your child’s birth at the hospital.
-If you don’t apply then, you can apply online or via mail.
+If you don’t apply then, you can apply online or by mail.

-If you’ve already applied for CCB, you can continue receiving the benefits by simply filing your income tax return on time, each year.
+If you’ve already applied for the CCB, you can continue receiving the benefits by simply filing your income tax return on time each year.

 Is The Child Disability Benefit Retroactive?